breck7/note/readme.md

 ---------

 Note is **great** for web APIs.
 Anywhere JSON or XML is used, Note is probably a better choice.
 Note is very similar to JSON without the syntax and without the types.

+Note is meant to be extended.
+You can easily build domain specific encodings on top of Note that have more syntax characters and rules, yet adhere to the Note spec to retain the benefits of Note.

 Diff and Patch
 --------------